Home Feedback Contents

 Four sets of data are presented for each model of holiness, as in the following example:

-(1) The first set of data pertain to basic biographical facts:
+(1) The first set of data pertains to basic biographical facts:

 • The first entry refers to the date and place of death.
 In the case of martyrs, one of the following Latin phrases are attached to the place of death: